Unemployment gap

 How this measure varies by…

-• Does the disability unemployment gap vary for Aboriginal and Torres Strait Islander people and non-Indigenous Australians?
+• Does the disability unemployment gap vary for First Nations people and non-Indigenous Australians?

-The data in the graph and the table below show the gap in proportion of people with disability (aged 15 and over) in the labour force who are unemployed, compared with people without disability, by Aboriginal and Torres Strait Islander status.
-In 2018, the disability unemployment gap was 4.6 percentage points for non-Indigenous Australians (please note that the available data cannot confirm with confidence the existence and size of the disability unemployment gap for Indigenous Australians).
+The data in the graph and the table below show the gap in proportion of people with disability (aged 15 and over) in the labour force who are unemployed, compared with people without disability, by Indigenous status.
+In 2022, the disability unemployment gap was 3.7 percentage points for non-Indigenous Australians.
+Available data cannot confirm with confidence that there is a disability-related unemployment gap for First Nations people.

 Source: Australian Bureau of Statistics – Survey of Disability, Ageing and Carers (SDAC) | Data source overview